Horiwix/Sunderstruck/README.md

 Addon tracks Sunder Armor casts of players in party/raid and displays recent casts in a movable/resizeable/hideable panel.
 Each row displays player's name that casted Sunder and a color based on it's success (red - missed, green - hit).

+NOTE: only tracks Sunder Armor casts of those who also use this addon!

 ![Sunderstruck GUI](https://i.imgur.com/E5C0EqI.gif)

 ## Requirements